Pierre Garçon: Indianapolis Colts

-Garçon was drafted by the Indianapolis Colts in the sixth round of the 2008 NFL Draft with the 205th overall pick.
+Garçon was selected by the Indianapolis Colts in the sixth round of the 2008 NFL draft with the 205th overall pick.
 In Week 2 against the Minnesota Vikings, he made his NFL debut.
 Later in Week 10 against the Pittsburgh Steelers, he recorded his first reception.
 Garçon spent his rookie season as a backup receiver recording only four catches for 23 yards.